Alquimiaware/Nuget-Unity/README.md

 # Notes
 Right now the libraries downloaded are targetting .net35.
 As you might know there is no guarantee that a library built against that target will completely work with unity.

 A complete solution would be to have a package repository with libraries built against unity specific build targets.
 I'll share with you soon a little more about the specifics of how this could be done.

+The project right now is focusing on consuming and upgrading packages.
+For package publishing I'll write some articles with options for managing your package repositories and how to properly create the packages.

 Thanks a lot all of you who try this, I also would love to get feedback in the form of well described issues ^^